Previously considered to be one species, in 1994 the common dolphin was separated into short and long-beak varieties.

 What’s life like for a short-beaked common dolphin?

 Fast and furious for this friendly, sociable dolphin.
-Short-beaked common dolphins typically travel in large groups numbering between 10 and 50 animals, and occasionally, hundreds if not thousands.
+Short-beaked common dolphins typically travel in large groups numbering between 10 and 50 dolphins, and occasionally, hundreds if not thousands.
 They are incredibly acrobatic and can often be seen breaching and breaking the water's surface at high speed, a behaviour which can be seen from some distance away.
 Entire pods will take turns to bow-ride all shapes and sizes of boat and they are often seen with other marine mammals (sometimes even bow-riding the wake of large whales) and feeding seabirds.
 Life however, can also be fraught with danger as short-beaked common dolphins are hunted throughout their range and are also increasingly becoming accidentally entangled in fishing gear.

 What do short-beaked common dolphins eat?